ArchipelagoMW/Archipelago/docs/running from source.md

 required modules and after pressing enter proceed to install everything automatically.
 After this, you should be able to run the programs.

+ * With yaml(s) in the `Players` folder, `Generate.py` will generate the multiworld archive.
+ * `MultiServer.py`, with the filename of the generated archive as a command line parameter, will host the multiworld locally.
+    * `--log-network` is a command line parameter useful for debugging.

 ## Windows